baratgabor/GridOS/README.md

 ## Getting started using the framework

-*(Skip this section if you have Visual Studio and MDK already set up and ready to use.)*
+*(Skip this section if you have Visual Studio and MDK already set up, and it's obvious to you how to add a shared project to your solution.)*

 **Environment**